serge-sans-paille/frozen/README.rst

     > make install

-This installation includes configuration files into the ``/usr/local/share`` directory which can be consumed by CMake's ``find_package`` instrinsic function.
+Installation via CMake populates configuration files into the ``/usr/local/share`` directory which can be consumed by CMake's ``find_package`` instrinsic function.

 Requirements